Victory Over Sin!

 the Lord is slack in sanctifying them.

 Danny Wright was a student at Jimmy Swaggart's World Evangelism Bible College (WEBC) in Baton Rouge, Louisiana.
 He was kicked out of WEBC and fired from Jimmy Swaggart Ministries (JSM).
-Recently, he published @ Deception Bytes (http://www.deceptionbytes.com/) his testimony about the corruption in Jimmy Swaggart Ministries.
+Recently, he published @ Deception Bytes (http://www.deceptionbytes.com/) his testimony about the corruption at Jimmy Swaggart Ministries.
 My response is too long to post in the site's comment box so I'm publishing it here.
 Let me discuss a few issues in Danny's testimony; not every issue will be addressed.

 in "The Puppet Masters" Danny denounces the School and the Swaggarts for "CONTROL